yalamarthibharat/DynamicDataAssimilation/README.md

  * Linear least squares
  * Non-linear leaast squares

-Dynamic Data Assimilation problem is solved by implementing it as a deterministic process and normal eqution of the problem is derived.
-The normal derived is solved by various computational methods.
-The computational methids implemented in this project are:
+Dynamic Data Assimilation problem is solved by implementing least squares as a deterministic process.
+Thus a dynamic data assimilation problem is converted into a least squares problem.
+The following computational methods are implemented in this project that can solve the least squares problem:
+ * LU decomposition
+ * QR decomposition
+ * Successive Over Relaxation
+ * Cholskey decomposition
+ * Jacobi method
+ * Singular Value Decomposition
+ * Gradient
+ * Gauss Siedal